brettonw/webgl.js/README.md

 It would be better if I could point it at a single file.
 Syntax reference at http://yui.github.io/yuidoc/
 .

+The theme is "lucid", from https://www.npmjs.com/package/yuidoc-lucid-theme

+    npm install -g yuidoc-lucid-theme

 I also tried:
 * JSDoc, which wanted very specific code structure, and wouldn't bend to my will, and